codebar/pairing-tool/doc/UserManual.md

 # User Manual

-This is a [first prototype of the pairing tool](https://saljuama.github.io/codebar-pairing-tool/) and is meant to help doing the pairing during the workshops.
+This is a [first prototype of the pairing tool](https://codebar.github.io/pairing-tool) and is meant to help with the pairing during the workshops.

 ## Limitations